ndrezn/nathandrezner.com/_posts/2022-01-19-nfts-wikipedia.md

     <img class='photo' src="/images/blog/montage.jpeg">
     <img class='photo' src="/images/blog/sale_history.jpeg">
 </div>
 <div style="text-align:center; margin: 0 auto;"><small >Someone selling a tweet I wrote about the whole thing as a series of NFTs, one of which sold for about $200USD at time of writing.
-As the original author, I extremely have limited control over my work, beyond posting a complaint to OpenSea. </small></div>
+As the original author, I extremely have limited control over my work, beyond registering a complaint with OpenSea. </small></div>